Azathoth2k/fllipit/README.md

 (venv) > python fllipit.py
 ```

+The rankings page will be available at http://localhost:5000

+The playoff ladder will be available at http://localhost:5000/ladder

 #### Using the temporary database (development)
 This is useful for developing the application on systems that don't have MS Access installed.